 That is the reason you can only change the sliders on layers, not the Clarity method.
 The Clarity method is set at the background layer.
 You can change the method at any time, even when you have made layers with Clarity adjustments.

-One interesting capability of Clarity tool on layers is that you can combine moderate with strong adjustments and even negative Clarity values in a single image.
-Imagine a portrait where skin, clothes and eyes can be given different adjustments.
+One interesting capability of the Clarity tool on layers is that you can combine moderate with strong adjustments and even negative Clarity values in a single image.
+Imagine a portrait where skin, clothes, and eyes can be given different adjustments.

 Another interesting capability of the Clarity tool on layers is that you can apply different values for both the sliders, Clarity and Structure.
 For example, you can increase the Clarity in a layer, but decrease the Structure adjustment to achieve the desired result.

 No built-in presets are offered out of the box for the Clarity tool.
 Fortunately, Image Alchemist has a large set for this tool available.
 Using presets as a means of adjusting your images has several benefits over the use of sliders, as discussed in a separate blog on Capture One Presets.

 In short, you can preview your adjustments before applying, you gain an adjustment history and you can combine presets through stacking.
 The latter comes in very handy because this tool has two sliders that can be controlled both independently and combined.
 The set Clarity Presets is build to take full advantage of these capabilities of Capture One Pro.

 You can choose whether you like to apply a Clarity adjustment, a Structure adjustment, or both.
 In the case of both you can choose to apply them combined (Clarity + Structure), or individually and stacked.
 Stacking allows you to set both the Clarity and Structure preset independently and with different values, and combine them in a single image for the best result.